vilisimo/tic-tac-toe-be/README.md

 Note, however, that with the latter method you will need to do either of the
 steps:

-1. Configure your machine to resolve `mysql` to `127.0.01`
+1. Configure your machine to resolve `mysql` to `127.0.0.1`
-2. Overwrite via `spring.datasource.url` environment variable.
+2. Overwrite it via `spring.datasource.url` environment variable.
 3. Edit the [`application.yaml`](https://github.com/vilisimo/tic-tac-toe-be/blob/master/src/main/resources/application.yaml)
 to have